lunaisnotaboy/niiverse/README.md

-# shell
+# Niiverse
-A Miiverse clone based on Indigo.
+A Miiverse clone based on shell.